 - Payments towards the balance – Pay the full balance over time with payments that fit your budget and the attorney agrees with.

-What happens if a judgement has been granted against me?
+What happens if a judgment has been granted against me?

-There are four main ways that an attorney can attempt to collect from your once they get a judgement against you:
+There are four main ways that an attorney can attempt to collect from your once they get a judgment against you: